morngrar/zet2/README.md

 Sometimes, starting from scratch is better.
 My previous iteration that was never made public was getting too abstracted to get anything done, as well as using unstable dependencies.
-Back to basics in this one, ant it is already starting to become useful.
+Back to basics in this one, and it is already starting to become useful.

 Currently, I don't build binaries, so you need go installed for installation.